KrisJordan/multimethod-js/README.md

 Ponder the implications of that for a minute.
 It is really powerful and really dangerous.
 Don't shoot your eye out.

-# API

-- Constructor: `multimethod`( [fn | string] ):  If empty, identity dispatch function used, otherwise same as `dispatch`.
-- `dispatch`(fn | string): Sets the multimethod's dispatch function.
-String values are transformed into a pluck function which projects a single property from an object argument.
-- `when`(match, fn | value): Add a `method` to be called when the dispatched value matches 'match'.
-If a non-function value is provided it will be used.
-Using the same match value twice will override previously set match value and method.
-- `remove`(match): Remove a method/match pair.
-- `default`(fn | value): Catch-all case when no other matched method is found.

-# Dependencies

-- Underscore.js